Breeds and breed differences is a

 often masked by the large litter sizes.
 Wool is fair quality and feet require some maintenance.
 They are the calmest breed I've worked with.
-Friesians are large sheep that rarely achieve BCS
+Friesians are dairy sheep that rarely achieve BCS

 = 3.
 Friesians have high birth weight lambs and large litters, often resulting in